![]() |

 Final edit with Unsharp Mask |

-You may want to use my values here as a start to your own image sharpening process using the Unsharp Mask.
-Treat this as a start point, and you’ll want to push the values around until it looks right to you.
+You can use my values here as a start to your own image-sharpening process using the Unsharp Mask.
+Treat this as a starting point, and you’ll want to push the values around until it looks right to you.

 No comments: